 What we like: Impressively built, comfortable, and hand-made in the U.S.

 If Black Diamond represents the elite alpine culture of its hometown of Salt Lake City, Misty Mountain is as Western North Carolina as it gets: unflashy, down-home, and totally legit.
 This small company has been hand crafting harnesses and sewn climbing gear for over 30 years—if you’re into supporting local business and craftspeople, Misty Mountain is your jam (check out our in-depth look at the company).
 The Cadillac is their most popular harness, and right away you’ll notice that it’s not lightweight or packable, the buckles are heavy, and it doesn’t come in flashy colors.
 That said, it’s as comfortable as any on our list, is built extremely well, and offers all the features we look for in a trad or aid climbing harness.

 The Cadillac was made for all-day missions on North Carolina’s slabby granite domes: its six gear loops make it a perfect multi-pitch harness, and the padding offers a high amount of comfort for hanging at belays and projecting routes.
-The harness is surprisingly supple and allows for freedom of movement better than some of the more padded harnesses on our list (the Big Gun above, for example).
+The harness is surprisingly supple and allows for freedom of movement better than some of the more padded harnesses on our list (the Big Gun below, for example).
 However, the Cadillac is heavier and bulkier than most sport or alpine climbing-specific models, and we wouldn’t recommend it for steep bolt-clipping or carrying deep into the mountains.
 It’s also worth noting that Misty Mountain customizes harnesses, adding belay loops or extra gear loops, ice clipper slots, and adjusting leg and waist sizes.
 Whatever idea you come up with, they’ll listen.